zicongxie/You-Dont-Know-JS-Notes/Intro to Programming.md

 A loop includes the test condition as well as a block (typically as `{ .. }`).
 Each time the loop block executes, that's called an *iteration*.

-`while` loop and the `do..while` loop forms illustrate the concept of repeating a block of statements until a condition no longer evaluates to `true`.
+`while` loop and the `do..while` loop forms are different types of loops. `while` never runs if there is no input, `do while` runs once.

 ```js
 while (numOfCustomers > 0) {